TrojanTO: Action-Level Backdoor Attacks against Trajectory Optimization Models: Experimental Setup

-\paragraph{Poisoning Rate.} For the TrojanTO attack, we utilize 10 trajectories to implant the backdoor during the post-training phase.
+For the TrojanTO attack, the adversary utilizes 10 trajectories to implant the backdoor during the post-training phase.
+These trajectories can be obtained by interacting with the environment using the target TO model or another agent on the same task.
+Since only a small number of trajectories is needed, these interactions can be seen as routine testing.
+For instance, it is common practice to run a few test episodes after loading a model to verify its performance and ensure it has been loaded correctly.
+An adversary's data collection perfectly mimics this type of routine check, making it stealthy and practically undetectable.

+In our experiments, we simulate this process by randomly sampling from the provided dataset.
 As shown in Table~\ref{tab:spaces}, the datasets contain an average of 3318 trajectories.
 Therefore, the poisoning rate for the TrojanTO attack is 10/3318, which is approximately 0.3\%.